 Caitlyn (fka Bruce) Jenner is a former American Olympic decathlon athlete who won the gold in 1974.
-Since 2007, he has participated in the popular reality TV show, Keeping up with the Kardashians.
-On April 24, 2015 Jenner participated in an interview on 20/20 where he publicly came out as a transgender and detailed his historic struggles with gender identity.
-It was also during this interview that Jenner revealed that he had changed his name to Caitlyn.
+Since 2007, she has participated in the popular reality TV show, Keeping up with the Kardashians.
+On April 24, 2015 Jenner participated in an interview on 20/20 where she publicly came out as a transgender and detailed her historic struggles with gender identity.
+It was also during this interview that Jenner revealed that she had changed her name to Caitlyn.
 Bruce/Caitlyn’s chart below:

 The most immediately noticeable characteristic is the preponderance of planetary bodies to the left side of the chart.
 This dynamic reflects an individual who is focused on themselves as opposed to others.
 This doesn’t necessarily indicate selfishness, but just that there is a general concern on the self.
 Astrologer Noel Tyl has often categorized this dynamic as “defensive” or “protective”.
 The focal point of this dynamic is Jenner’s Sun rising (i.e. Sun conjunct ascendant).